chun725/DietRecord/README.md

     * Establish the widgets allowing users to place on the home screen for quick browsing

     <img height="400" src="https://github.com/chun725/chun725/blob/main/Widget.png"/>

+## Techniques
+* Synchronized the weight records with Apple Health by [`HealthKit`](https://developer.apple.com/documentation/healthkit)
+* Visualized users' water intake, nutrient intake and weight records via the third party library `Charts`
+* Implemented local notifications reminding users to drink water
+* Created a [`Widget`](https://developer.apple.com/documentation/swiftui/widget) extension with the water intake chart and the diet intake chart, which allowed users to place on the home screen for quick browsing
+* Used `Firebase Firestore` to store users' weight, water and diet records
+* Applied `Firebase Authentication` and Sign in with Apple for login flow
+* Provided valuable dietary information based on the food nutrition database of Taiwan Food and Drug Administration

 ## Requirements